vrikodar/P4ck3t/P4ck3t.md

 ## Types of communication

 1. Unicast - one to one communication

-2. Broadcast - one device sends traffic to all devices in a subnet or in entire network
+2. Broadcast - one device sends traffic to all devices in a subnet or in entire network {depends on the configuration of the network}

-3.
+3. Multicast - one device sends traffic to some devices {multiple but only specific devices}